Eating Disorders

 Although it is always best to address these disorders as soon as possible, it is never “too late” to recover.
 It will take consistent effort and it is hard work to recover, but it is also hard work to keep living with these disorders.

-I know that some people have several ‘goes’ at therapy before they can really commit to recovery, so if you’re ready to do the work to change then I’m here to help.
+I know that some people have several ‘goes’ at therapy before they can really commit to recovery, so if you’ve had therapy before but are now ready to do the work to change then I’m here to help.

 If you are looking for information about these disorders, we recommend the Butterfly Foundation or Inside Out.